Well, you’ve done it, you’re getting streams and now you’re earning money for your artistic endeavors online. But how does all this stuff work?

 An Audio Engineer’s Headphone Buying Guide

 Picking the right pair of headphones is underrated.
 On the surface it looks like you can just pick up any pair and move on.
 But after working in recording studios, radio stations and live show settings a new picture quickly emerges.
 The wrong gear choice can have massive negative consequences to your music sessions.
-This guide will go through all the things that can go wrong, and how to prevent them by picking the perfect pair through being informed.
+You want to get the best DJ headphones for your situation, not a pair that limits you in your creativity.
+This guide will go through all the things that can go wrong, and how to prevent them by picking the perfect pair of headphones through being informed.

 What’s the situation